codio/site/source/docs/git/intro.html.markdown

 All supported Git commands are listed in the [Supported Commands](/docs/git/supported) sectio and we also indicate which commands are next up for inclusion in the [Coming Soon](/docs/git/coming) section.

-##Unstaged changes are **not** get carried over when you switch branch
+##Unstaged changes are **not** carried over when you switch branch
 On a local development machine, when you switch branch, any unstaged changes will automatically appear in your new branch.
 Codio does not do this and you will receive a warning to that effect if there are any unstaged changes.

-However, unstaged changes will be present when you switch back to the branch.
+Unstaged changes will be present when you switch back to the branch.